World Literature on Medicinal Plants from Pankaj Oudhia’s Medicinal Plant Database -76

 14) KAMARAJ C, RAHUMAN AA, BAGAVAN A. Screening for

-antifeedant and larvicidal activity of plant extracts
+antifeedant and larvicidal activity of plant

 against Helicoverpa armigera (Hübner), Sylepta